gabrielbazan/lycheepy/README.md

 And now you're able to use your LycheePy instance.

-## CLI
+## The Graphic User Interface

-LycheePy also has a web client, which you can find [here](https://github.com/gabrielbazan/lycheepy.cli).
+LycheePy also has a web client!
+You you can find [here](https://github.com/gabrielbazan/lycheepy.cli).

-## TODO List

-To be defined.

 ## Ideas

-To be defined.
+Feel free to contribute, or come up with some ideas!